It’s not only about the money…

 c) While I do not embrace the article fully, the ideas that I believe are worth seriously considering are highlighted or contained in an attached note — or both.

-unless they are not compensated in an appropriate range in which case money will temporarily obscure other motivators.
+, unless they are not compensated in an appropriate range in which case money,

 If money isn’t the most critical factor for motivation, why does it come up so often?
 Because money is what dissatisfied people default to.
 Money is the quick fix that management often turns to.